nissafors/holdmybeer/DOCUMENTATION.md

 * ingman-[resource]-tbody    - An empty tbody element that will be filled with data by the updateTable() function using data from getTableData().
 That function must be updated for each new ingman-[resource]-tbody added.
+* creator-*                  - Private id's for elements in The Creator

 ### Properties
 * data-error                 - Resource that can generate a validation error message, see .can-have-error.